grahamwaters/GnomansLand/documentation/backstory.md

+_this document was generated with the help of an ai writing assistant_

 # The Storyline of the game:
  A long series of short snippets that describe random things that the Agent (now referred to as the character Greg) encounters, thinks about, or does in the world.